ehovers10/dci/_chapters/sections/updates-in-intension.md

 One way in which a similar sort of difference has practical import is in the interaction of intensional particles.
 For instance, in providing their theory of quantifier domain restriction, Stanley and Szabo suggest that we ought to treat the entities contributed by context as properties rather than sets.
 The reason is that quantifiers can be embedded under counterfactuals, and adequately accounting for these complex sentences requires having access to different domain restrictions relative to different worlds of evaluation.
 If context provides a property, it can provide this; if it offers only a set, then it cannot.

 Intensional updates matter for purposes of tracking changes to the information state across the course of a conversation.
 If we think of semantics as truly dynamic, then extensional updates will not suffice.
 We can bring this point out be considering the possibility of implementing a downdate operation on information states.

+### Notes

+[^divide]: In effect, we are *dividing* *C* by *k*.
+First, we *project* the *dangerous* attribute of *C* and *divide* *C* by that.
+This leaves us with a table similar to the original *bears* table but with a body contracted by ...

+[^extensions]: We should not assume that if a model doesn't assign an entity to a predicate extension, it assigns it to its anti-extension.
+The model is silent on that fact, which could mean that it just hasn't come up, and in a refined model, it would be positively assigned.
+This means that we need a 3-valued system.
+And outer joins handily give us null values, which fits in with this idea.